-Bereavement Leave: This leave may be used in the event of the death of one of your immediate family members (spouse, parent, sibling, child, grandchild, in-law or step relative counterparts).
-Documentation is required to be submitted with the Leave Request Form.
+Bereavement Leave: This leave may be used in the event of the death of one of your immediate family members (spouse, parent, sibling, child, grandchild, in-law or, step relative counterparts).
+Documentation is required to be submitted with the Leave Request.
 Bereavement leave cannot be carried from year to year.
 Check your appropriate bargaining agreement to determine whether you are eligible for this type of leave.

 Military Leave: Regular employees who are members of the U.S. Armed Forces Reserves or members of the National Guard of the U.S. Military or Naval Services will receive up to a maximum of 17 days paid military leave during any work year if they are ordered by the Armed Services or National Guard to report to temporary duty.
 As a condition of granting military leave, the employee must provide a copy of his/her orders and must provide certification from the military unit that equivalent training could not be performed during the employee's non-work time.
-Board policy and all collective bargaining agreements, provide for situations where the Board, at its sole discretion, may grant an additional 13 days paid military leave up to a maximum of 30 days.
+Board policy and all collective bargaining agreements provide for situations where the Board, at its sole discretion, may grant an additional 13 days paid military leave up to a maximum of 30 days.
 These situations are intended for occasions when the President calls employees to active military duty.

 Unpaid Leave: The Board allows, with the recommendation and approval of the supervisor and the Superintendent, unpaid leave for various non-work-related reasons.
-Unpaid leaves may be granted for reasons such as parental leave, educational leave, time to care for ill parent or child or a personal health reason.
+Unpaid leaves may be granted for reasons such as parental leave, educational leave, time to care for ill parent or child, or a personal health reason.

 Unpaid leave must receive prior approval.
 When on approved unpaid leave, LCS benefits may be continued by paying the entire premium (employee portion plus the Board contribution).
-Contact Enrollment Services to assure the necessary steps have been taken to continue receiving benefits.
+Contact Benefits to assure the necessary steps have been taken to continue receiving benefits.
 If premiums are not paid during the term of the leave, benefits will be terminated for non-payment.
-Further information regarding payment of benefits when on leave may also be obtained at: http://leonschools.schoolwires.net/Page/932.
-(Under Enrollment Plan Information, click on Benefits Plan Notification.)
+Additional information can be obtained at http://leonschools.schoolwires.net/Page/31129.